Here are 10 things to know about rupee:

-At the Interbank Foreign Exchange, the rupee opened on a weak note at 71.12, then fell further to 71.24 against the US dollar, showing a decline of 21 paise over it's previous closing.
-On Thursday, the rupee had settled 21 paise higher at 71.03 against the US dollar.
+At the forex market, the rupee opened on a weak note at 71.73 then fell further to 71.76 against the dollar, showing a decline of 20 paise over its previous closing.

 The dollar index, a gauge of its value versus six major peers, was hovering close to its two-week high.

 Rupee has been trading in a narrow range in the last two trading sessions as investors were cautious ahead of RBI's policy decision scheduled to be announced later in the day.